Last Updated on May 24, 2023 by Avia

-Symbolic Meaning of Rainbows
+Avia’s Experience With the Meaning of Rainbows

-I’m more of a skull and crossbones kind'a gal over butterflies and rainbows.
+I’m more of a skull and crossbones kinda gal over butterflies and rainbows.
 I don’t do fluffy.
 Never have.
 As a girl, I poo-poo’ed those sparkly rainbow stickers stuck on my classmate’s book covers.

-To wit, rainbows make appearances in tons of creation myths and they also stand for powerful stuff like: Creation, divinity, good luck, duality and liminal spaces.
-More research into rainbow meanings made me realize there’s a lot more to them than just glittery symbols adorning juvenile tubes of strawberry flavored lip gloss.
+To wit, rainbows make appearances in tons of creation myths and they also stand for powerful stuff like: Creation, divinity, good luck, duality, and liminal spaces.
+More research into rainbow meanings made me realize there’s a lot more to them than just glittery symbols adorning juvenile tubes of strawberry-flavored lip gloss.

 One of the most intense references to the rainbow is found in Hindu and Buddhist Tantra.
 Apparently, those who have surpassed their earthly ties are in a position to achieve the highest meditative state, and experience the “rainbow body”.
 This has also been described as a “body of light” when ultimate ascension has been reached.
-The rainbow body phenomenon is an ultimate oneness, and typically happens at the time of death.
+The rainbow body phenomenon is an ultimate oneness and typically happens at the time of death.
 There’s a lot more to it than this small paragraph.
 Ask your Yogi for more information about Dzogchen, and the ultimate realization.